Optimizing Heat Alert Issuance with Reinforcement Learning: #1

-Do we estimate substantive health benefits from implementing the improved heat alerts policies detailed in the main text?
+\mysection{Discussion of Absolute Health Benefits} Do we estimate substantive health benefits from implementing the improved heat alerts policies detailed in the main text?
 For general context, the median rate of NOHR hospitalizations per 10,000 Medicare enrollees per summer during our study period was 148 (Table \ref{descriptive}), and we estimated that deploying our best RL model \textit{relative to issuing no heat alerts} would save 2 of these 148, or 1.4\%, in the 30 counties in our RL analysis.
-Noting that the overall relative risk of a Medicare enrollee experiencing one of the NOHR hospitalization types on a heat wave day is about 1.10 \citep{bobb_2014}, this is substantial evidence in support of continuing to issue heat alerts to protect public health.
+Noting that the overall relative risk of a Medicare enrollee experiencing one of the NOHR hospitalization types on a heat wave day is about 1.10 \cite{bobb_2014}, this is substantial evidence in support of continuing to issue heat alerts to protect public health.

 Compared to the observed \textsc{nws} policy, \textsc{a2c.qhi} applied to the 30 counties in our analysis would save approximately 0.042 NOHR hospitalizations per 10,000 Medicare enrollees per summer, a reduction of only 0.03\%.
 Multiplying this by 49 million, the size of the Medicare population in 2011 (the midpoint of our study period), yields about 222 NOHR hospitalizations saved per summer.
 However, this modest value should be further contextualized by several points.